jordan-yee/kakoune-plugin-quick-dev/README.md

 > drastically improved development experience.

 **TODO:**
-- [ ] Figure out how to reference the scratch file paths in a way that works when loading the plugin from a local path.
-Currently, the paths assume the plugin was installed in the default `plug.kak` directory.
 - [ ] Separate scratchpad and reference files?
 - [ ] Custom script management
     - [ ] Export contents of the scratchpad to a new script file